intercultural

 NL/EN, 2024, ISBN 978 90 441 3970 9

 Also the bilingual Dialogue Tables Four Winds (De Vier Winden) is developed to enhance an open cosmopolitan culture as global citizens.
-The Adinkra-game consists of a set of cards with Ghanaian symbols and proverbs, ordered according to the wisdom of the five elements earth, water, air, fire and ether — in a way that the Ghanaian elemental wisdom might be compared to European visions on the natural elements.
+The Adinkra-game consists of a set of cards with Akan symbols and proverbs, ordered according to the wisdom of the five elements earth, water, air, fire and ether — in a way that the Ghanaian elemental wisdom might be compared to European visions on the natural elements.

-There are more World Games and teaching modules to be developed, in which intercultural perspectives are playfully and dialogically incorporated.
+There are more World Games and teaching modules (to be) developed, in which intercultural perspectives are playfully and dialogically incorporated.

 World Games — for the Cosmopolis